sestaton/Pairfq/README.md

 **UTILITIES**

-Adding the pair information to the data can be done with the `make_fq_pairs.pl` script.
+Adding the pair information to the data can be done with the `make_fasta_pairs.pl` script.

 Separating the interleaved file into separate files can be done with the `interleaved_to_pairs.pl` script.